-Total TODs in post Percentage Working mainly as a peripatetic TODs 91.84 53% Working mainly in a resource provision 59.8 34% Working mainly in a special school for deaf children and young people 18.2 10% Working flexibly as a peripatetic TOD, in a resource provision, in a special 5 3% school for deaf children and young people, and/or in a special school or college not specifically for deaf children or young people Total of figures given 174.84 100%
+Total TODs in post Percentage Working mainly as a peripatetic TODs 91.84 55% Working mainly in a resource provision 52.2 31% Working mainly in a special school for deaf children and young people 18.2 11% Working flexibly as a peripatetic TOD, in a resource provision, in a special school for deaf children and young people, and/or in a special school or college not specifically for deaf children or young people 5 3% Total of figures given 167.24 100%

-Percentages for TODs with the mandatory qualification, Teachers in training for the mandatory qualification within 3 years, and Qualified teachers without the mandatory qualification and not in training are out of the total in post.
+&lt;sup>25 Percentages for TODs with the mandatory qualification, Teachers in training for the mandatory qualification within 3 years, and Qualified teachers without the mandatory qualification and not in training are out of the total in post.
 Percentages for vacant posts are out of all posts.